 Chapter 7 bankruptcy is essentially a liquidation.
 In this category, the business stops operating and all its assets are turned over to a trustee to be sold.
 The money is then given to creditors in order to pay off as much debt as possible, from credit cards to leases.
 This type of bankruptcy does not eliminate personal liability for a business – only a personal bankruptcy or negotiation with creditors may do that.

 Chapter 11 bankruptcy is essentially a reorganization of the business.
 Through the bankruptcy, the business is given a specified amount of time to repay debts under negotiated terms.
 In the restructuring phase, the business, for the most part, may stay under the guidance of the owner.
-An attorney is essential in these circumstances to negotiate favorable terms and guide the business through the complexities of the legal process.
+An experienced Chapter 11 bankruptcy attorney is essential in these circumstances to negotiate favorable terms and guide the business through the complexities of the legal process.

 Avoid Bankruptcy Mistakes